sheinsight/reactive/packages/reactive/README.md

 # reactive

-A reactive state management library with a large amount of built-in logic encapsulation.
+A reactive state management library with a large amount of built-in logic encapsulation..